Sunday, 3 October 2021

 The dislocated world of the Arab Middle East

-Gamal Abdel Nasser, 1918-1970, Egyptian army officer, prime minister (1954–56), and then President (1956–70) of Egypt has a lot to answer for; the Arab – Israeli War of 1967 was his making.
+Gamal Abdel Nasser, 1918-1970, Egyptian army officer, prime minister (1954–56), and then President (1956–70) of Egypt, has a lot to answer for; the Arab – Israeli War of 1967 was his making.
 Feeling emboldened having taken part in the downfall of King Farouq, the Pan-Arabism he advocated during the 1950s sought to redeem the grievances of the Palestinian people following the defeat of the Arab army during the 1948 war with Israel.
-The 1967 Six-day war saw the Arab army defeated yet again, the complete destruction of their air force.
+The 1967 Six-Day War saw the Arab army defeated yet again, with the complete destruction of their air force.
 Entire squadrons of Egypt, Syria, and Jordan.
 The War was over in twenty-four hours.
-The five days following, was left for the Israeli army routing the combined enemy armies.
-On the one hand, it was a humiliating defeat to Arab governing authorities; on the other, it was an awakening of the Arab civil societies leading to a loss of confidence in their governments' legitimacy and ability to govern.
+The five days following were left for the Israeli army to rout the combined enemy armies.
+On the one hand, it was a humiliating defeat for Arab governing authorities; on the other, it was an awakening of Arab civil society, leading to a loss of confidence in their governments' legitimacy and ability to govern.
 More than anything, it was the Islamic awakening.

 The evolution of Islamic ideology, the pressures on the Regimes